khairulkie/Getting_and_Cleaning_Data/CodeBook.md

 The dataset data computed by the script run_analysis.R includes all the mean and standard deviations measurements from the raw data, for both test and training datasets.
 Each row corresponds to a unique observation and includes the following variables:

    ID_subject: Value between 1 and 30.
 Identifies the subject of the measurements
    measurement_type: "TEST" or "TRAINING".
 Identifies the measurement type of the row
    ID_activity: value between 1 and 6.
 Identifies the activity measured and corresponds to the variable "activity"
-    activity: Description of the variable ID_activity:
-      For ID_activity 1 = "WALKING"
-      For ID_activity 2 = "WALKING_UPSTAIRS"
-      For ID_activity 3 = "WALKING_DOWNSTAIRS"
-      For ID_activity 4 = "SITTING"
-      For ID_activity 5 = "STANDING"
-      For ID_activity 6 = "LAYING"
+   activity: An activity label, including WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING t*: For this column name and all that follow, it is best to refer to the features_info.txt file from the original dataset. f*: For this column name and all that follow, it is best to refer to the features_info.txt file from the original dataset.

+ In short, all the following column names that contain std are standard deviation measures, and all that contain mean are its average.
+Time domain variables begin with t, time frequency domain variables begin with f.
+Variables containing acc refer to acceleration values.